Sky marshal: Canada

 The Canadian Air Carrier Protection/Protective Program (CACPP) began on September 17, 2002, when a memorandum of understanding was signed between the Royal Canadian Mounted Police with Transport Canada, the authority responsible for Canadian aviation security, and the Canadian Air Transport Security Authority (CATSA), for the implementation and administration of the CACPP.
-The program is conducted by specially trained undercover armed RCMP officers (known as "aircraft protective officers" (APOs) on selected domestic and international flights and all flights to Ronald Reagan Washington National Airport.
+The program is conducted by specially trained undercover armed RCMP officers (known as "aircraft protective officers" – APOs) on selected domestic and international flights and all flights to Ronald Reagan Washington National Airport in the United States.
 Pilots and flight attendants are advised of their presence and the officer is authorized to physically intervene should an unauthorized person attempt to gain control of an aircraft.
-APOs, however, will not be involved in controlling unruly passengers.
+APOs, however, will not get involved in controlling unruly passengers.
 While they are peace officers within Canadian territories, they rely on section 6(2) of the Tokyo Convention as a legal basis for intervening in an incident outside of Canadian airspace.
 By law, such officers are exempt from acquiring a permit for importing or exporting their duty firearms when crossing the border.
 However, the exact nature of their weaponry is not released to the public except they are "deadly and effective and should not damage the aircraft".
 The Canadian Forces Military Police members of the Canadian Forces Air Marshal Detail, are responsible for providing security to Canadian forces aircraft, crew and passengers – passengers who may include the governor general, the prime minister and members of the royal family.

+China

+In 1973, China began having air marshals known as "Aviation Safety Officers" (航空安全员) on flights in 1973.
+In 1987, the State Council of China approved the establishment of private Aviation Safety Officer units by airlines.